-The most important step for any enterprise developing or overhauling its Web content management strategy is to have a clear understanding of the project’s business
+The most important step for any enterprise developing or overhauling its Web content management strategy is to have a clear understanding of the project’s business aims, according to industry experts.

 “You have to think first about your business goals. … What is it about the way you provide customers access to your products, people and services you want to change,” said Melissa Webster, the program vice president for content and digital media technologies at Framingham, Mass.-based IDC.